-That’s why I’m running for City Council.
+That’s why I’m running for re-election to the City Council.
 It’s time for new leadership, and my vision for Sterling Heights includes a plan to strengthen public safety, deliver better city services, and continue to attract new residents and high tech businesses.

 Have an issue that you don't see listed or that you'd like to hear more about?
 Contact me at (586) 873-8427.

-One of my top priorities as a Councilmember will be to further establish Sterling Heights as the go-to place for high tech manufacturing in the United States.
+One of my top priorities is to further establish Sterling Heights as the go-to place for high tech manufacturing in the United States.

 I will advocate for further defense businesses to locate here and will help create an economic environment where job creators and entrepreneurs will flourish.

 If you have the next great idea in manufacturing, I want to help you make it right here in Sterling Heights.

 Sterling Heights is well known as one of the safest large cities in America.
 This reputation is a point of pride among long term residents, and is one of the reasons new families move to our city.

 However, due to state revenue sharing cuts, the city council has laid off police officers even as our city population has continued to grow.

 I find this situation unacceptable.
 At it's high point 15 years ago, the Sterling Heights Police Department had 173 sworn officers.
 Today that number stands at 151.